 Calculating Marketing ROI for Manufacturers

-We know it’s not easy to calculate revenue generated for all marketing activity.
-Certain tactics like trade shows, content marketing, video, and display ads target users long before a purchase takes place.
+We know it’s not easy to calculate revenue generated for all marketing activities.
+Certain tactics like trade shows, email marketing, content marketing for manufacturers, video, social media, and display ads are typically for a targeted audience that comes long before a purchase takes place.

-In the current climate, marketing software platforms such as Hubspot, Pardot [SalesForce], and Marketo do a good job of connecting early engagement with a prospect to a final sale, but as with a lot of software platforms they are not always perfect.
+In the current climate, marketing software platforms such as Hubspot, Pardot [SalesForce], and Marketo do a good job of solving the problem and connecting early engagement with a prospect to a final sale, but as with a lot of software platforms they are not always perfect.

 Just because a marketing activity can’t be measured perfectly, it doesn’t mean it shouldn’t be considered.